backstage/backstage/.changeset/fuzzy-pillows-remain.md

 '@backstage/plugin-techdocs': patch
 ---

-Only show pagination controls when necessary
+Improved `DocsTable` to display pagination controls dynamically, appearing only when needed.